Our action on the climate and nature emergency

 Converting to renewable energy

-Our Badminton Road office has been assessed as meeting excellent environmental performance standards.
-It is heated with a biomass boiler and uses power generated by ground-mounted solar panels.
+Our Badminton Road office is heated with a biomass boiler and uses power generated by ground-mounted solar panels.
+This solar panel installation, along with a second site at Moorend, generates almost 1,000 MWh of electricity each year.

 Energy from grass cuttings trial

-We are trialling a new way to use grass cuttings to generate energy and reduce the council’s carbon footprint.
+We have extended our trial into using grass cuttings to generate energy and reduce the council’s carbon footprint.

-Find out more about the pilot project and where it is happening: Energy from grass cuttings
+Find out more about the Greenprint project and where it is happening: Energy from grass cuttings

 Improving flood resilience